-My current project investigates collective action problems (voting, donating, consuming, etc.).
-Why should one act in certain ways if one’s individual conduct doesn’t make any difference?
+My current project investigates collective action problems (e.g. donating and consuming).
+Why should one act in certain ways if one’s individual conduct makes no difference?

-Potential solutions I’m working on are based on expected utility, complicity and universalizability considerations.
+Potential solutions I’m working on are based on expected utility, complicity and universalizability.

 My postdoc project investigated the epistemic condition of moral responsibility, namely the extent to which responsibility depends on the information we have, and when we should gather more information.
 For example, does ignorance excuse for our so-called slavery footprint?

 - Externalism.
 Can the epistemic condition be analysed in terms of the available information rather than the perspective of the agent?